HappyRay/testscribe/docs/faq.markdown

 # Who is the tool designed for?
 Please see [this section in the user guide](index.markdown#who-can-benefit-from-this-tool).

+# Can the tool help with integration testing?
+Yes if your test scenario can be covered by running a target function under the tool.
+Since the cost of trying it is low, you can always try.

 # Are the generated tests valid if they always mirror the behavior of the code under test?
 You should only save the generated tests for regression test purpose **after**